Three's a Crowd (game show)

-Three's a Crowd (also known as 3's a Crowd) is an American game show originally packaged by Chuck Barris Productions.
-The first version aired in syndication from September 17, 1979 to February 1, 1980.
-The second version ran in 1999 on Game Show Network.
+Three's a Crowd (sometimes spelled 3's a Crowd) is an American television game show.
+It was created by Chuck Barris and originally packaged by Chuck Barris Productions.
+The first version aired in syndication from September 17, 1979, to February 1, 1980, hosted by Jim Peck.
+The show featured a host asking questions of a man, then his wife and secretary, to determine which of the latter two knew him better.
+The show was met with negative reception for its format, leading to the demise of both it and other shows created by Barris.
+A revival for Game Show Network, titled The All-New 3's a Crowd, aired on Game Show Network between 1999 and 2000.
+Hosted by Alan Thicke, this version featured a friend or family member instead of a secretary.

 Syndicated version

-Hosted by Jim Peck, this version's tagline was "Who knows a man better, his wife or his secretary?"
-It bore many similarities to Barris' The Newlywed Game.
-Three sets of husband-wife-secretary teams appeared, and the game started with the men answering three pointed questions, usually referencing their wives and secretaries in ways that would lead to potential marital discord.
+The original version of the show aired in first-run syndication starting in 1979.
+Hosted by Jim Peck, with Johnny Jacobs as announcer, it bore many similarities to Barris' The Newlywed Game.
+The show featured three teams, each composed of male contestants, their wives, and their secretaries.
+The game started with the men answering three pointed questions, usually referencing their wives and secretaries in ways that would lead to potential marital discord.

 The secretaries then were brought back to answer the same questions, followed by the wives.
-Whichever team — wives or secretaries — matched the men's answers more often equally split a $1,000 prize (if both teams were tied, all parties split $500).
+Whichever team — wives or secretaries — matched the men's answers more often equally split a $1,000 prize (if the teams were tied, all parties split $500).
 The men received an announced prize for their participation.